medplum/medplum/packages/docs/docs/fhir-datastore/profiles.md

 Medplum developers can take advantage of FHIR profiles in the following ways:

-1. Complying to an certain data quality standard.
+1. Complying to a certain data quality standard.
 In the United States, the [US Core profiles][us-core] specify a minimum set of required data (called [USCDI][uscdi]) for interoperating with other US healthcare entities.
 2. Enforcing an internal schema (i.e. an organization's own data quality rules),